 Do I need extra cover if I’m giving GDPR-related advice?

-If you’re a compliance consultant whose job is simplifying and explaining rules and regs and telling other businesses how to comply with them, giving GDPR advice is fine.
+If you’re, for example, a compliance consultant whose job is simplifying and explaining rules and regs and telling other businesses how to comply with them, giving GDPR advice is fine.
 It’s reasonable to assume confused clients will call on you at some point to help with the new legislation.
-Effectively, your insurer is already covering this and you don’t need any specific clauses or wordings to say ‘I’m doing GDPR now’.
+Effectively, your insurer is already covering this so you don’t need any specific clauses or wordings to say ‘I’m doing GDPR now’.
 Increasing your level of cover just in case isn’t a bad idea, though.